A nonparametric method to assess significance of events in search for gravitational waves with false discovery rate: Abstract

 \section{Abstract}

 In this paper, we present a consistent procedure to assess the significance of gravitational wave events observed by laser interferometric gravitational wave detectors based on the background distribution of detection statistic.
-Based on the estimated $p$-values, we propose a procedure to assess the significance of a particular event with the false discovery rate.
-The false discovery rate can distinguish gravitational wave events from noise events { and can give us a different criterion of a significance from the conventional method. } The proposed procedure is demonstrated by reanalyzing the results of the analysis of the first observing run (O1) data of advanced LIGO.
-As a result, we find that GW150914, GW151226, and GW151012 should be called significant, if the events whose false discovery rate is smaller than 0.05 are called significant.
-The result is consistent with the recent catalog of gravitational waves from compact binary coalescences.
-In addition, { the result shows} that the procedure presented in this paper { has advantages over}
+We propose a non-parametric method to estimate $p$-value.
+Based on the estimated $p$-values, we propose a new procedure to assess the significance of a particular event with $q$-value which is the minimum false discovery rate that can be attained when calling the event significant.
+The $q$-value gives us a criterion on the significance of events which is different from $P_{\rm astro}$ which is used in the LIGO-Virgo analysis and in other analysis.
+The proposed procedure is applied to the 1-OGC and 2-OGC catalogs \cite{N18}\cite{N20}.
+For most of the events which were claimed significant in \cite{N18} and \cite{N20}, we also obtain the same results.
+However, there are differences in the significance for several marginal events.
+Since the proposed procedure does not require any assumptions on signal and noise, it is very simple and straightforward.
+The procedure is also applicable to other searches for gravitational waves whose background distribution of detection statistic is difficult to know.

-{Then,} we evaluate the probability of observing one or more noise events as strong as a signal during the observation time.
-It is computed as {(see Appendix A for discussion on the derivation)}